 1. Deploy call-back technology

 Nobody likes to wait on hold, no matter how mesmerizing your on-hold playlist might be.
 Having your customer wait on the line while you assist someone else sends the message that you do not value their time.
+The caller may even abandon the call.

 Don’t make this mistake.
 Ensure that the time your customers spend with you on the phone is productive for both the consumer and the agent.
 The best call-back software is platform agnostic, works with any call-center system, and allows customers to schedule a call-back at a time they choose, up to 15 days in advance.
 It should also be very quick to deploy and easy to use.